fedden/poker_ai/README.md

 ## Contributing

 This is an open effort and help, criticisms and ideas are all welcome.

+First of all, please check out the [CONTRIBUTING](/CONTRIBUTING.md) guide.

 Feel free to start a discussion on the github issues or to reach out to me at leonfedden at gmail dot com.

 ## Useful links and acknowledgements